-- Breast augmentation or reconstruction with saline-filled implants may not be a one-time surgery. - Breast implants of any type are not considered lifetime devices.
+- Breast augmentation, reconstruction, or revision with silicone gel-filled implants may not be a onetime surgery. - Breast implants of any type are not considered lifetime devices.
 They cannot be expected to last forever.
-You will likely require future surgery for implant replacement or removal. - Changes that occur to the breasts following augmentation or reconstruction with implants are not reversible.
-There may be an unacceptable appearance to the breast if you later choose to have breast implants removed. - Large volume primary augmentation, reconstruction or revision with larger sized implants (350 cc) may increase the risk of complications such as implant extrusion, hematoma, infection, palpable implant folds, and visible skin wrinkling requiring surgical intervention to correct these complications.
-The correction of these complications may leave additional scars and other permanent changes.
+You will likely require future surgery for implant replacement or removal. - Changes that occur to the breasts following augmentation, reconstruction, or revision with implants are not reversible.
+There may be an unacceptable appearance to the breast if you later choose to have breast implants removed. - Large volume primary augmentation, reconstruction or revision with larger sized implants (>350cc) may increase the risk of complications such as implant extrusion, hematoma, infection, palpable implant folds, and visible skin wrinkling requiring surgical intervention to correct these complications.